-GCC's Emergency Operations Plans and Procedures document supports the college's contingency plans.
+GCC's Emergency Plan and Procedure document supports the college's contingency plans.
 The plan outlines the steps the college will take in case of fire, evacuations, typhoons, earthquakes, tsunamis, bomb threats, and hostile or violent persons.
 Also posted on MyGCC is The Coming Storm Campus Readiness Preparation Plan and Procedures.
-This document outlines the steps that must be taken in the event of imminent danger from a tropical storm or typhoon.
+This document outlines the steps that must be taken in the event of imminent approaching danger from a tropical storm or typhoon.

 In the event of a financial emergency, the college has a financial exigency plan in place.
-As per the GCC Personnel Rules and Regulations for Classified Service Employees (Appendices B and C) and the Agreement between the Guam Community College Faculty Union Local 6476

-AFT/AFL-CIO and the Guam Community College Board of Trustees 2023-2029 (Article XXI-Financial Exigency/Reduction-In-Force), the college president will convene a Financial Exigency Committee or the Faculty Reduction-in-Force Committee with the concurrence of the

-Board of Trustees if there is a serious need for layoffs, nonpayment, or suspension of salary adjustments.
+As per Appendices B and C of the Personnel Rules and Regulations for Classified Personnel and Article XXI Financial Exigency/Reduction-In-Force of the Faculty Union Agreement, the college president will convene a Financial Exigency Committee or the Faculty Reduction-in-Force Committee with the concurrence of the Board of Trustees if there is a serious need for layoffs, nonpayment, or suspension of salary adjustments.